 Far from a dogmatic manifesto, Two Cheers for Anarchism celebrates the anarchist confidence in the inventiveness and judgement of people who are free to exercise their creative and moral capacities.

-My initial thought is to suggest the greatest enemy of anarchism is The State.
+My initial thought is to suggest the greatest enemy of anarchism is the State.
 The State as the enemy would be a view that anarchists held in common with the libertarians.
-However, while libertarianism may advocate ‘small government’, with minimal or no interference in the unalienable Right to life liberty and the pursuit of happiness, this does not mean ‘no government’.
-Anarchism would support these unalienable Rights, but completely oppose the need for ‘any form of government’.
-However, any ‘ism‘ is only tolerated by The State when controlled by The State, especially any freedoms in exercising personal judgement in a creative or moral capacity.
-Freedoms that are curtailed by any form of statism.
+However, while libertarianism may advocate ‘small government’, with minimal or no interference in the unalienable right to life liberty and the pursuit of happiness, this does not mean ‘no government’.
+Anarchism would support these unalienable rights, but completely oppose the need for any form of government being required to achieve them.
+However, any ‘ism‘ is only tolerated when controlled by The State, especially any freedoms in exercising personal judgement in a creative or moral capacity — freedoms that are curtailed by any form of statism.”